Ukraine signs key agreement with pro-Russia separatists | DW | 01.10.2019

 Ukraine has signed an agreement with pro-Russia separatists allowing for local elections to be held in separatist-controlled territory in eastern Ukraine.
 It could pave the way for further peace talks.

-The Ukrainian government signed an agreement Tuesday withpro-Russia separatists, Russia and European monitors that will allow a local election to be held in separatist-controlled in eastern Ukraine.
+The Ukrainian government signed an agreement Tuesday with pro-Russia separatists, Russia and European monitors that will allow a local election to be held in separatist-controlled regions in eastern Ukraine.

 The agreement was signed after the parties met in the Belarusian capital of Minsk, and is seen as a major step by the new Ukrainian government under President Volodymyr Zelenskiy toward resolution of the conflict in eastern Ukraine between Kyiv and pro-Russia separatists.